aptos-labs/developer-docs/docs/indexer/legacy/migration.md

 Even though the new processors have the same Postgres schemas as the old ones, we recommend you do a complete backfill (ideally writing to a new DB altogether) because some fields are a bit different as a result of the protobuf conversion.

-These instructions asusme you are familar with using [Diesel migrations](https://docs.rs/diesel_migrations/latest/diesel_migrations/).
+These instructions assume you are familiar with using [Diesel migrations](https://docs.rs/diesel_migrations/latest/diesel_migrations/).
 Run the full database migration with the following command:

 ```
 DATABASE_URL=postgres://postgres@localhost:5432/postgres diesel migration run